Physical Therapist Assistant Program

 In addition to didactic coursework, offsite clinical field work is required for this degree.
 The first clinical experience occurs during the summer following the first full year of the Program and requires 160 hours, which is equivalent to four weeks full-time in a clinical setting.
 All of our clinical sites are within the general area of about 30 miles and will require transportation.
 The next two clinical experiences take place during the spring semester of the second year in the Program for a total of seven weeks each, or 560 clock hours.

 Due to the clinical nature of this program, student liability insurance, a series of background checks and a random drug screen are required.
 The results of those tests must meet the clinical sites' standards for the student to continue in the program and to obtain licensure in the state of Oklahoma.
 Questions about this requirement can be directed to www.okmedicalboard.org.
 Student liability insurance must be purchased each year prior to the second week of class from the Bursar's office.
-The current cost for this insurance is $47.73 per semester and will cover the student while in lab on campus, and when traveling offsite to participate in lab or patient care.
+The liability insurance will cover the student while in lab on campus, and when traveling offsite to participate in lab or patient care.
 Students are also required to produce proof of immunizations prior to going to clinical practicums.
 The list of required immunizations is provided to the students with their acceptance letters and is requested at PTA Student Orientation.